roldin405/html-css/README.md

 - Adding audio using the `<audio>` tag
 - Using `<source>` to support multiple audio formats
 - Autoplay, controls, mute, and loop attributes
+- Adding video using the `<video>` tag
+- Using the `<source>` tag for video files
+- Playing local video files in HTML
+- Using video attributes like controls and width

 ---